vegetableleaf/PCB_BizCard/README.md

 ## <ins> **Schematic & PCB** </ins>
-This time, I used EasyEDA to design the Schenatics and PCB.
+This time, I used EasyEDA to design the Schematics and PCB.
 KiCAD was giving me a bit of trouble as it was unable to detect the footprints that I downloaded.
 I probably missed some step that caused the error but EasyEDA works all the same.

 ###  Schematic
 ![image](https://github.com/user-attachments/assets/955199af-117f-446b-bccc-508ceadc8080)